ZJvandeWeg/rust-red/README.md

 ## Project Status

-**Prototype Stage**: The project is currently in the prototype stage and cannot guarantee stable operation.
+**Pre-Alpha Stage**: The project is currently in the *pre-alpha* stage and cannot guarantee stable operation.

 The heavy check mark ( :heavy_check_mark: ) below indicates that this feature has passed the integration test ported from Node-RED.